 Jim Durling’s practice covers trade remedies, World Trade Organization (WTO) litigation, and investigations by the Committee on Foreign Investment in the United States (CFIUS).
 He brings extensive experience in representing both states and private sector clients across diverse industries.

-Jim Durling has collaborated with governments and companies across Argentina, Brazil, Canada, China, Indonesia, Japan, Korea, Malaysia, Mexico, Oman, the Philippines, Singapore, Taiwan, Thailand and the UAE.
+Jim has collaborated with governments and companies across Argentina, Brazil, Canada, China, Indonesia, Japan, Korea, Malaysia, Mexico, Oman, the Philippines, Singapore, Taiwan, Thailand and the UAE.
 He has played a key role in high-profile trade policy disputes involving automobiles, semiconductors and color film, actively participating in the related WTO proceedings.
 His recent work includes defending antidumping cases against Argentina, China, Japan, Korea and Oman; handling multiple WTO disputes challenging and defending trade remedy measures; and successfully litigating in U.S. courts to overturn the application of U.S. countervailing duty law against China.

 Representative Experience